dliu27/dliu27/README.md

 In my free time, I like to play badminton and basketball, and code up quick automation scripts in Python

-Currently looking for New Grad opportunities for 2025.
+I'm currently looking for New Grad opportunities for 2025.

 Here is an open source project that I worked on at Dagster: https://github.com/dagster-io/dagster/pull/26365